Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 The Dark Cave is said to be home to the rarest spider globally, the Trapdoor spider.
 These large, hairy, harmless tropical spiders nest underground.

-The Dark Cave is only open depending on the availability of a guide.
-You are not allowed to enter on your own for safety reasons.
+The Dark Cave is only open when a guide is available.
+For safety reasons, you are not allowed to enter on your own.

 Dark Cave Educational Guided Tour (45 minutes) – Entrance Fee: USD 8.30 Adult USD 6 Children